Moving to Italy

-Italy is home to lots of winding and cobbled streets and some homes are hard to access due to lakes and other natural hindrances.
+Italy is home to lots of locations with winding and cobbled streets and some homes are hard to access due to lakes and other natural hindrances.

-You can rest assured however that with White & Company, we have a number of different sized vehicles which service the region regularly and are able to carry out your move efficiently and on time.
+You can rest assured however that with White & Company, we have a number of different sized vehicles which service the region regularly.
+We can carry out your move efficiently and on time.

-White & Company move thousands of families around the globe each year and have branches all over the UK and our local knowledge is second to none.
-We can arrange a free no obligation home survey and quotation.
+White & Company move thousands of families around the globe each year.
+We have branches all over the UK and our local knowledge is second to none.
+We can arrange a free no obligation home or virtual survey and quotation.